-Transform and advance your career with this masters degree conversion course in law (previously offered as a GDL), validated by the Solicitors Regulation Authority (SRA) and the Bar Standards Board (BSB) and delivered by experts in LJMU's School of Law.
+Transform and advance your career with this professionally accredited (Solicitors Regulation Authority/Bar Standards Board) masters degree conversion course in law (previously offered as a GDL) delivered by expert academics and practitioners from LJMU's School of Law.

 Information for international students

 International applicants are required to demonstrate equivalent qualifications to the standard requirements for entry when applying for courses at LJMU.